polterguy/phosphorusfive/plugins/extras/p5.json/README.md

 ```

 Notice how the *"__value"* node above becomes a property of our _"foo"_.
 When you go the other way, from JSON to lambda, a *"__value"* JSON
 property, will be automatically assumed to be the value of your lambda object.
+Hence, transforming a piece of lambda to JSON, and back to
+lambda again, will always return the same resulting structure as you started out with.

 There are also other difficulties, such as JSON not preserving any type information.
 This implies that if you convert from a lambda object having
 an integer value to JSON, and then back again - During the conversion back to lambda, the JSON parser will assume your integer value